Baltimore bridge collapses after powerless cargo ship rams into support column; 6 presumed dead

 Wiedefeld said all vessel traffic into and out of the port would be suspended until further notice, though the facility was still open to trucks.

-President Joe Biden said he planned to travel to Baltimore “as quickly as I can” and that he intends for the federal government to pick up the entire cost of rebuilding the bridge.
+President Joe Biden said he planned to travel to Baltimore and intends for the federal government to pick up the entire cost of rebuilding.

-“This is going to take some time,” Biden said.
-“The people of Baltimore can count on us, though, to stick with them at every step of the way until the port is reopened and the bridge is rebuilt.”

-The FBI was on the scene and said there was no credible information to suggest terrorism.

 The Dali was headed from Baltimore to Colombo, Sri Lanka, and flying under a Singapore flag, according to data from Marine Traffic.
 The container ship is about 985 feet (300 meters) long and about 157 feet (48 meters) wide, according to the website.